symfony-cmf/symfony-cmf-docs/bundles/seo/introduction.rst

 Choosing the Original Route Pattern
 -----------------------------------

-Search engines punish you, when you provide the same content under several URLs.
+Search engines don't like it when you provide the same content under several URLs.
 The CMF allows you to have several URLs for the same content if you need that.
 There are two solutions to avoid penalties with search engines:

 * Create a canonical link that identifies the original URL:
   ``<link rel="canonical" href="/route/org/content">``;